LiorItzhak/IntroComputerVisionCourseProject/README.md

-now I can evaluate the model using a simple k nearest neighbors classifier
+Now I can evaluate the model using a simple k nearest neighbor classifier.

 ```python